 Music quality through the speaker is not very good.
 As I mentioned earlier, the speaker isn't very loud, and there is only one small speaker at the base of the phone.
 With decent headsets on, however, it sounds great.

-The nice thing about KitKat is that it will show your music art and music player controls from your lock screen.
+The nice thing about Lollipop, and KitKat before it, is that it will show your music art and music player controls from your lock screen.
 Other apps will do this sometimes, too, like Spotify, but it's a nice touch that just adds to the overall experience of using the device.

 Whether you're bringing over your own music or using Google Play's service, or other apps like Spotify or Rdio, you won't have much to worry about when it comes to how the Nexus 5 will handle it.